moneroexamples/access-blockchain-in-cpp/README.md

 Everthing here was done and tested on
 Ubuntu 14.04 x86_64 and Ubuntu 15.10 x86_64.

-For monero node is using `lmdbq`, thus I use this database only in this example.
+Mine Monero node is using `lmdbq`, thus I use this database only in this example.
-I could not test on `berkeleydb`, thus its not included here.
+I could not test on `berkeleydb`.

 ## Dependencies